AnkitSinghD10S/OOPS/readME.md

 • Since an interface can be thought of as a contract implemented by multiple classes, in certain cases, modifying the interface could lead to unpredictable behavior for the classes implementing them.

+## Method Overloading
+    Method overloading is a feature in programming languages like Java and C++ that allows defining multiple methods with the same name but different parameters within the same class

+> condition for overloading

+   - methods should be of same name.
+   - different number of arguments.
+   - smae number of argument but different data types .